AP automation: Definition, how it works, and key benefits

 AP automation success stories from Ramp customers

-To help you visualize how AP automation works in practice, here are a few examples of AP automation case studies from businesses that implemented Ramp.
+Here are a few examples of AP automation case studies from businesses that implemented Ramp:

 How REVA Air Ambulance simplified invoice data entry

 When REVA Air Ambulance, a medical transportation company, streamlined its AP processes with Ramp, the AP team could drag and drop invoices directly into the program and code them automatically rather than entering each one manually.
-For a company processing roughly 2,500 invoices per month, cutting invoice processing from 15 to 20 minutes per invoice down to 3 minutes meant significant time savings.
+For a company processing roughly 2,500 invoices per month, cutting invoice processing from 15–20 minutes per invoice down to 3 minutes meant significant time savings.

 How Skin Pharm automated payment scheduling